MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmosdb-mongo-api.md

     This process doesn't create cloud-based Azure Function resource.
 That [step](tutorial-vscode-serverless-node-deploy-hosting.md) will come later.

-1. After a few moments, VS Code completes creation of the project.
+1. After a few moments, Visual Studio Code completes creation of the project.
 You have a folder named for the function, *category*, within which are three files:

     | Filename | Description |
     | --- | --- |